gica3618/pythonradex/docs/theory.rst

 Basic radiative transfer
 -------------------------------

 We briefly discuss basic theory of radiative transfer that is relevant for ``pyhonradex``.
-A more detailed discussion can for example be found in [Rybicki04]_.
+A more detailed discussion can for example be found in [Rybicki04]_ or [Rybicki91]_.

 The radiation field in every point of space can be described by the specific intensity :math:`I_{\nu}`, defined as the energy radiated per unit of time, surface, frequency and solid angle, i.e., :math:`I_{\nu}` has units of W/m\ :sup:`2`\ /sr/Hz.
 The differential equation describing the change of the specific intensity along a spatial coordinate :math:`s` is given by